detiuaveiro/aas/projects/project#2.md

 # Deadline and Repository

-The project should be delivered through this [link](https://classroom.github.com/a/oRVeUWxj).
+The project should be delivered through this link: [https://classroom.github.com/a/T4AxjIjJ](https://classroom.github.com/a/T4AxjIjJ).
 All of the resources should be accessible through the repository (if there are issues with files larger than 100 Mb, please contact the professor).

 The repository should contain:

 1. The code for the application;
 2. A README.md file with sufficient detail to use the application;
 3. A report (10-page maximum of content; in PDF) with the description of the application and solution.
+The report should contain:
+	- Project description and motivation;
+	- Data gathering process;
+	- ML application on the data and
+	- Results and discussion.

 The work can be done individually or in pairs.
 Please use your student number as the project/team name.

-The deadline for the project is 14/01/2025 at 23:59.
+The deadline for the project is 25/01/2024 at 11:59 PM.

 # Resources